 What We Do

-The National Mass Violence Victimization Resource Center serves as the source for best evidence to achieve a social understanding of mass violence upon which civic leaders, mental health professionals, journalists, policy makers, and victim assistance professionals can rely.
-Using research to illuminate crime victims’ challenges and needs, we evaluate what works and what doesn’t work, and use this information to improve victim and mental health services through training, technical assistance, and public policy development and implementation.
+The National Mass Violence Center serves as the source for best evidence to achieve a social understanding of mass violence upon which civic leaders, mental health professionals, journalists, policy makers, and victim assistance professionals can rely.
+Using research to illuminate crime victims’ challenges and needs, we evaluate what works and what doesn’t work, and use this information to improve victim and mental health services through training and technical assistance.

 The NMVVRC advances understanding of the scope, nature, and mental health impact of exposure to mass violent crimes through ongoing research into best practices nationwide.
 By collecting information about the impact of these crimes from victims and survivors, families, first responders, law enforcement, professionals, and civic leaders, we identify what has worked for them and what can be recommended as best practices to state and local authorities.
 With that information, we identify and close gaps in resources and services in the immediate and long term period following such events.